hengck23/solution-rsna-2024-lumbar-spine/README.md

   ```
   python "/src/process-data-01/run_make_data.py"
   ```
-    - A backup copy of all processed data can be found from the google-share drive: https://drive.google.com/drive/folders/1jPPxAP6DHGQMHJPUGjPO7_Q5Asrj_LL3?usp=sharing
+    - A backup copy of all processed data can be found in the google-share drive: https://drive.google.com/drive/folders/1jPPxAP6DHGQMHJPUGjPO7_Q5Asrj_LL3?usp=sharing